hundredyearfarms/Hundred-Year-Farms/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/SMARTCONTRACTS.svg" alt="Smart Contract Cooperatives" width="800">
 </p>

-All of the smart contract platforms are still in early development and may require a decade or more to mature and become widespread, but they are far enough along today to begin serious evaluation of their potential in project work.
+Note: All of the smart contract platforms are still in early development and may require a decade or more to mature and become widespread.

 **Schedule**:  Described above is our project concept which, over the course of 2021, will be refined with the help of consultants.
 Following that will be a feasibility review that considers the state of technology (e.g. gassification, smart contracts) as well as government regulations and carbon related tax treatments.
 The feasibility review is not expected to change our overall concept for carbon-negative agroforestry, but rather will tell us how quickly the above project can be implemented and the scope of our activities.
 That implemenation very well may end up being within this decade or we may need to plan for a very gradual inter-generational transition to carbon-negative agroforestry.
 Following feasibility will be the preliminary designs, then the down-selected detailed design, then implementation.